findCP/findCPcli/README.md

   -swDF <output file>  Save output model with reactions bounds updated with
                        Flux Variability Analysis and without Dead End Metabolites.
-Allowed file formats: .xml .json .yml
+Allowed file formats: .xml .json .yml -objective <reaction id>
+                        Reaction id to be used as objective function with Flux Balance Analysis
 ```